OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: The OREBA dataset

 \subsubsection{Scales}

+In addition to detecting individual intake gestures, there is also a growing body of research on determining the amounts of food consumed based on continuous weight measurement using scales \cite{shen2017assessing} \cite{papapanagiotou2019automatic}.
+By detecting changes in the amounts of food on a plate, the scale data can complement other modalities in detecting intake and/or serving gestures as well as evaluating the amounts of food consumed from specific plates.
 The shared plate setting in OREBA-SHA included four scales that measured the weight of the two rice dishes at two corners of the table as well as the wet dish and the vegetable dish in the centre of the table (see Figure \ref{fig:setup}).
 These scales recorded the weight of the four dishes in grams at a sampling rate of 1 Hz.
 The scale recordings were time-synchronized by means of a time-lapse camera and a 200g calibration weight.
 At the start of the recording, a research assistant removed the calibration weight from the scale.
 This was captured by the scale recordings as well as the time-lapse camera.
 Further, the time-lapse camera also captured the clapping at the start of the recording.
 Based on this, each scale recording includes a reference in seconds to the clapping at the start of a recording.
 Further, the dataset provides a mapping of each participant number to the closest rice dish.